How Does the Summer Heat Affect My Dog?

 Tips To Keep Your Dog Even Cooler in the Summer Heat:

-- Try rubbing alcohol instead of water, which will cool as it evaporates from your dog’s pads.
+- Try rubbing alcohol instead of water on your dog’s paws.
+It will cool as it evaporates from your dog’s pads.

 - Buy a pool for your dog.
 Place it in the shade and fill it with a few inches of water for splashing and fun.